 Once the crust and raspberry puree have cooled, putting the tart together is simple.
 The reduced raspberries, butter, cream, a pinch of salt, a splash of Chambord and vanilla combine with powdered sugar in a thick, luscious filling that chills in the tart crust as you prepare the chocolate ganache.

 After adding a layer of smooth, rich ganache over the fruity filling, the hardest part of the whole process is putting the tart back in the refrigerator to chill completely.
 The wait is totally worth it, though, as the tart slices into tidy servings that reveal the shockingly pink raspberry layer nestled between the ganache and chocolate shortbread.

-The finished tart exceeded all of our expectations for this dessert.
+The finished Raspberry Cream Tart exceeded all of our expectations for this dessert.
 When we compared it to See’s raspberry creams, everyone agreed that the tart tasted better — fresher and more flavorful — than its inspiration.

 - Raspberry Filling

 - 4 tablespoons butter, softened but still cool